 Ghosting is a phenomenon that occurs when a keyboard is unable to pass signal(s) because of too many keys being pressed at that same time.

-Anti-ghosting means that this keyboard won't lost the signals no matter how many keys you may press at the same time.
+Anti-ghosting means that this keyboard won't lose the signals no matter how many keys you may press at the same time.

-On performance front too, everything went too smooth.
+On performance front, everything went too smooth.
 There wasn't any input lag, and neither did I press any unintended key.
 After all this, I am seriously surprised about this keyboard, that it has a lot of things doing good, yet it costs less than 35 bucks.

-I know it sounds too good to be true, but it is.
-That's why it's the best affordable mechanical gaming keyboard.
+I know it sounds too good to be true, but that is how it is.
+The best affordable mechanical gaming keyboard.